vaporised/lolliprot/README.md

    gene           Gene symbol of the gene to be plotted.
                   The program uses the protein isoform encoded by the canonical transcript.
 ```

+## Notes
+Multinucleotide variants are removed before plotting.
+The canonical transcript is used for plotting.
+Protein domains are represented as grey boxes.